bohendo/blog-content/clippings/time-management-for-sys-admins.md

 ## by Thomas Limoncelli
 ---

- - loc 54 - The one-person-cavalry-to-the-rescue fetish is not a sustainable rationale for staying in the profession, but it sure does a good job of initially drawing people into the field.

  - loc 121 - Perfectionism is often overkill and a real time waster.
 The inventors of the Internet were brilliant at this.
 They realized they’d never get anywhere if they waited for the underlying communication links to be perfect, and so they developed protocols that worked around imperfections.

  - loc 335 - One “database” for time management information (use one organizer).
 Conserve your brain power for what’s important (conserve RAM).
 Develop routines and stick with them (reuse code libraries; don’t reinvent the wheel).
 Develop habits and mantras (replace runtime calculations with precomputed decisions).
 Maintain focus during “project time” (be like a kernel semaphore).
 Manage your social life with the same tools you use for your work life (social life isn’t an optional feature).

- - loc 379 - I know about 10 really good Perl idioms, and I reuse them over and over.

  - loc 379 - I know about 10 really good Perl idioms, and I reuse them over and over.
 Rarely is a program truly written from scratch.